AtakanTurgut/git.controller.doc/README.md

 ### [Git Installation for Windows](#)
 [[Source]](https://git-scm.com/download/win) for installing Git on Windows.       <br/>
-Using the presets, we click the `Next` button and pass.
-Lastly, we start the installation by clicking on the `Install` option, and after installing it, we close it by clicking the `Finish` button.
+You can skip using the presets by clicking the 'Next' button.
+Finally, you can start the installation by pressing the 'Install' button and after the installation you can close the installation with the 'Finish' button.
 ```bash
         git --version
 ```
-After successfully completing the installation, we can check the Git version using the code above.  <br/>
+After successfully completing the installation, you can check the Git version using the code above.  <br/>
-We write the commands in the `Git Bash` command processor after installation.
+After installation you can type commands in the `Git Bash` command processor.
 ![](pictures/gitIm1.PNG)

 ### [Git Installation for Mac and Linux](#)
 Mac and Linux systems already have Git installed. <br/>
-If it is not installed on the system and we need to install it [[source]](https://git-scm.com/download).   <br/>
+If it is not installed on the system and you need to install it [[source]](https://git-scm.com/download).   <br/>
 Git can be installed using the Binary Installer.
 ```bash
         git --version
 ```

-Using the above command we can see if Git is running or not.
+Using the above command you can see if Git is running or not.
 ```bash
         git
 ```
-If Git is installed, we can access Git Documentation by entering the above command.
+If Git is installed, you can access Git Documentation by entering the above command.

 ### [Git Bash - Terminal Usage](#)
 Git commands for Windows, Mac and Linux are no different, they are the same.